 If someone dies without a valid will, the court will distribute the deceased’s property according to the Tennessee intestacy laws.
 The intestacy laws act as a backup plan for those who died without a will to prevent their assets from ending up with the state.
 Thus, the intestate laws provide a framework for determining which family members will inherit estate assets.
 While intestacy laws work well as a backup plan, they fail to take your individual preferences into account.
 For instance, suppose you have no spouse and only one son who you are estranged from and haven’t spoken to in the past 20 years.
 Further, suppose that he is the last person you would want to leave your estate to.
 If you die without a valid will that states this clear desire, the chances are pretty good that your estranged son will end up with a significant portion of your estate because intestacy rules favor close relatives.
 Thus, it is always better to have a current, valid will on file that outlines your intentions.

-Reach Out to Our Hopkinsville Wills & Trusts Attorneys at Batson Nolan PLC for Immediate Assistance
+Reach Out to a Hopkinsville Wills and Trust Attorney at Batson Nolan PLC for Immediate Assistance

 If you have questions about how to best incorporate a will or trust into your estate plan, contact a lawyer for wills and trusts at Batson Nolan PLC.
-We have more than 160 years of experience creating comprehensive estate planning documents on behalf of our clients.
+Our attorneys have more than 160 years of experience creating comprehensive estate planning documents on behalf of our clients.
 Our dedicated team of will & trust lawyers can help your family address all your estate planning needs, such as creating powers of attorney or a living will.
 To learn more and schedule a free consultation with the Batson Nolan PLC by calling one of our offices.
 You can also connect with us through our secure online contact form.

 Our firm handles a variety of other cases as well, including: